You are here:Home/Grants/TOME: Toward an Open Monograph Ecosystem

 The NYU Office of the Provost, the Center for the Humanities, and the Division of Libraries invite submissions for grants to support the publication of open access digital monographs in the humanities and humanistic social sciences.
 This program is part of an initiative developed by the Association of American Universities (AAU), the Association of Research Libraries (ARL), and the Association of American University Presses (AAUP).
 The goal of this program is to advance the wide digital dissemination of scholarship in the humanities and humanistic social sciences to all readers with internet access.
-The program will provide $15,000 each for up to three scholarly monographs per year authored by NYU faculty and published by a nonprofit scholarly publisher.
-The funding will be provided to the publisher to make the work open access upon publication.
+The program provides grants of up to $15,000 for scholarly monographs authored by NYU faculty and published by a nonprofit scholarly publisher.
+The funding is provided to the publisher in order to make the work open access upon publication.

 Digital monographs published under this initiative will share the following properties:

 Published as open-access texts with a Creative Commons license by a publisher that has agreed to work within the guidelines of the initiative.
 (See the list of publishers here.)
-Publishers may also issue print editions for sale.
+Publishers may also issue print and digital consumer editions for sale.
+It is expected that the institutional digital edition will be distributed through the major open-access platforms (e.g. JSTOR, MUSE Open, DOAB).
+All editions must bear the Creative Commons license along with or in lieu of the copyright statement; in addition, the digital, open access version must be published simultaneously or before the print publication date.

 This initiative was previously referred to as the Open-Access Monograph Publishing Initiative.

-We invite applications from faculty in full-time positions at NYU in the humanities or humanistic social sciences who have completed a monograph and are under contract to an AAUP press or other non-profit publisher press.
+We invite applications from faculty in full-time positions on continuing contracts at NYU in the humanities or humanistic social sciences who have completed a monograph and are under contract to a participating AAUP press or other non-profit publisher press.
 Books that have been published are not eligible for TOME.
 Special consideration is given to faculty at the early stages of their career.
+If you are unsure whether you are eligible, please contact the Center directly.

 1. Applicant Information